 Each and every state maintains a record of their state citizen’s criminal history.
 These state databases are all linked so you can track criminal backgrounds from other states.
-You are able to go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay for a more comprehensive search.
+You are able to go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more comprehensive search.

 A criminal history search you will be able to find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - Driving Under the Influence (DUI).